claesgill/azure_ml_workshop/README.md

 9. [Disclaimer](#disclaimer)

 ## Before you start
-It's important to note that this is a workshop that's not fully tested, meaning it will contain minor bugs and probably a few typos in the READMEs.
+It's important to note that this is a workshop that's not fully tested, meaning it will contain minor bugs and probably a lot of typos in the READMEs.

 A second note is that you have limited time completing the workshop and you might not be able to complete it in time, and that's ok.
 If you want to continue at home you can register a student account with free credits at [https://azure.microsoft.com/en-us/free/students/](https://azure.microsoft.com/en-us/free/students/).